Lairig Ghru: Corrour Bothy

 Corrour Bothy is a simple stone building below Coire Odhar, which lies between The Devil's Point and Cairn Toul on the western side of the river.
 It is now used as a mountain refuge and maintained by the Mountain Bothies Association.
-The single room has a fireplace and chimney in its northern gable, there is also an outer composting toilet facility in its own room had recently been installed.
+The single room has a fireplace and chimney in its northern gable, there is also an outer composting toilet facility in its own room.

 Clach nan Taillear

 Literally "stone of the tailors" (Watson (1975)) is a large ribbed stone by the side of the Lairig Ghru track close to where the Allt Coire an t-Saighdeir joins the river.

 Gordon describes how this stone got its name, writing:

 River Dee

-Although all the rain that falls on the slopes at either side of the southern half of the Lairig Ghru eventually drains into the River Dee and the "official" source of the River Dee, the Wells of Dee, is high on Braeriach, the River Dee (as a named watercourse on maps) starts at the confluence of Allt a' Gharbh choirie and Allt na Lairig Ghru.
+All the rain that falls on the slopes at either side of the southern half of the Lairig Ghru eventually drains into the River Dee, and the "official" source of the River Dee, the Wells of Dee, is high on Braeriach.
+However the River Dee (as a named watercourse on maps) starts at the confluence of Allt a' Gharbh choirie and Allt na Lairig Ghru.
 At this point, near the head of Glen Dee, the main valley turns roughly west towards An Garbh Choire, and the Lairig Ghru track continues northward into the hanging valley as shown in the photograph.